Thoracic Imaging Vector

 15. Can an ultrasound detect pleural effusions?

-Yes, even small ones.
+Yes, even small pleural effusions can be detected.

 Practice Quiz